maxdabrd/Deadlock-LittleBigPlanet-sounds-overhaul/README.md

 # Deadlock-LittleBigPlanet-sounds-overhaul
 Added around 70 new LittleBigPlanet sounds, overhauling a big part of the sound environment of Deadlock.
-All sounds are sourced and mixed from LittleBigPlanet 1/2's source material, all copyrights owned by Media Molecule.
+Download the Main Bundle to experience all this mod offers, or install however many of the 8 new modules, for those who feel like they want a more vanilla Deadlock experience.

 Includes: